 Topics Map > Instructional Technology > Top Hat

-Creating Top Hat Matching Questions
+Creating Top Hat Numeric Answer Questions

 This option will fully anonymize the question by only recording aggregate response totals.
-No response data from the question will be tracked to the course Gradebook, meaning students' individual responses to the question will never be on record.
+No response data from the question will be tracked to the course Gradebook, meaning students' responses to the question will never be on record.
 This option is recommended for questions dealing with potentially sensitive or polarizing subject matter.
 Selecting this option will also mean that no participation points can be assigned either.